Purdue Boilermakers men's basketball: 1917–1946: Ward Lambert era

 In 1917, Ward "Piggy" Lambert, a former basketball player at Wabash College, was named head coach of the Boilermakers.
 What followed was one of the most dominant eras of Purdue Basketball on the conference and national level.
 Under Lambert, Purdue became a front-runner in the development of the fast-paced game as it is today.
 In 28 seasons, Lambert mentored 16 All-Americans and 31 First Team All-Big Ten selections, which included the 1932 National Player of the Year John Wooden.
 Wooden was the first college player to be named a Consensus All-American three times.
 Lambert compiled a career record of 371–152, a .709 winning percentage.
 His 228 wins in Big Ten play have been bested by only Indiana's Bob Knight, Michigan State's Tom Izzo, Purdue's current head coach Matt Painter, and former Purdue head coach Gene Keady.
 Lambert won an unprecedented 11 Big Ten Championships, which Bobby Knight later tied for most in conference history.
 In 1943, the Helms Athletic Foundation retroactively recognized Purdue as its national champion for 1932.
-The Premo-Porretta Power Poll later recognized the Boilermakers as the 1932 national champion as well.
+The Premo-Porretta Power Poll later recognized the Boilermakers as the top team of the 1932 season as well.
+The NCAA, however, does not officially recognize this designation, although it does list the Helms findings in their record books.